Containers Are Just Linux process (or process tree).

 - Cgroups for resource control

-- A layered root filesystem for the container's file view, often implemented with OverlayFS
+- A layered root filesystem for the container's file view, often implemented with OverlayFS (for a simple reflection)

 1. What exactly is Podman?

-- Podman is a daemonless container engine
+- A daemonless container engine

 - It speaks a Docker-like CLI

-- It uses an OCI runtime like
+- It uses an OCI runtime like crun or runc underneath

-The word daemonless matters.
+The word daemonless is important!.

 2. The 3 Common Linux Primitives Behind Containers